bnb-chain/bnb-chain.github.io/docs/beaconchain/blockchain.md

 This default wallet would use a similar way to generate keys as Bitcoin, i.e. use 256 bits entropy to generate a 24-word mnemonic based on [BIP39](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki), and then use the mnemonic and an empty passphrase to generate a seed; finally use the seed to generate a master key, and derive the private key using BIP32/BIP44 with HD prefix as `"44'/714'/"`, which is reserved at [SLIP 44](https://github.com/satoshilabs/slips/blob/master/slip-0044.md).

 #### Keys
-Beacon Chain  uses the same elliptic curve cryptography as the current [Bitcoin implementation](https://github.com/btcsuite/btcd/tree/master/btcec), i.e. `secp256k1`.
+BNB Beacon Chain  uses the same elliptic curve cryptography as the current [Bitcoin implementation](https://github.com/btcsuite/btcd/tree/master/btcec), i.e. `secp256k1`.
 Its private key is 32 bytes while public key is 33 bytes.

 #### Address

-Addresses on Beacon Chain  are 20 bytes and may be expressed as:
+Addresses on BNB Beacon Chain  are 20 bytes and may be expressed as:
 ```
 Address = RIPEMD160(SHA256(compressed public key))
 ```

 Typically, an address is encoded in the [bech32](https://github.com/bitcoin/bips/blob/master/bip-0173.mediawiki) format which includes a checksum and human-readable prefix (HRP).
 However, it doesn't use the `SegWit` address format (because we do not have `SegWit` function anyway, so no `witness program version` etc.).

-A Beacon Chain  address is therefore more similar to a [Bitcoin Cash address](https://github.com/bitcoincashorg/bitcoincash.org/blob/master/spec/cashaddr.md), which does not include a SegWit program script.
+A BNB Beacon Chain  address is therefore more similar to a [Bitcoin Cash address](https://github.com/bitcoincashorg/bitcoincash.org/blob/master/spec/cashaddr.md), which does not include a SegWit program script.

 Address format pseudo-code:
 ```
 Address_Bech32 = HRP + '1' + bech32.encode(convert8BitsTo5Bits(RIPEMD160(SHA256(compressed public key))))
 ```

-For Beacon Chain  address, the prefix is `bnb` for production network, and `tbnb` for testnet.
+For BNB Beacon Chain  address, the prefix is `bnb` for production network, and `tbnb` for testnet.

 #### Signature

-Beacon Chain  uses an ECDSA signature on curve secp256k1 against a `SHA256` hash of the byte array of a JSON-encoded canonical representation of the transaction.
+BNB Beacon Chain  uses an ECDSA signature on curve secp256k1 against a `SHA256` hash of the byte array of a JSON-encoded canonical representation of the transaction.
 For more information, please see [this page](./encoding.md#canonical-bytes-for-signing).